microsoft/maro/examples/vm_scheduling/rule_based_algorithm/README.md

 ## Algorithms

-We offer some rule-based algorithms for VM scheduling problem, inlcuding:
+We offer some rule-based algorithms for VM scheduling problem, includings:

 - **Random Pick**: When a VM request is coming, randomly choose an available PM with enough resources to place the VM.
 - **First Fit**: When a VM request is coming, choose the available PM with enough resources whose index is smallest to place the VM.